Learning About the Choctawhatchee River’s Major Tributaries

-The basin also includes or may include populations of terrestrial species including black bear, cougar and possible the ivory-billed woodpecker.
+The basin also includes or may include populations of terrestrial species, including black bears, cougars, and possibly, the ivory-billed woodpecker.